Studentidrettsforbundet/arrangere/README.md

 It is important that you are running the emulator and the application before running the test.
 If you are not running the emulator, a new user will be created in the production environment.
 If you want to run the tests again, remember to delete the user created by the test from the emulator first.

-For running the test, use the command:
+Run the cypress tests with the command:
 `npx cypress run`

 - Running this command will overwrite the screenshots and videoes in the cypress-folder.
 Just add and commit them when you do changes.

-To open Cypress in test browser, use the command:
+Open Cypress in test browser with the command:
 `npx cypress open`

-Running the unit tests, use the command:
+Run the unit tests with the command:
 `npm run test`

 ## Firebase Deploy

 The project uses Firebase Hosting.
 Before deploying the project to Firebase Hosting it has to get build.

-Build the project with this command: `npm run build`
+Build the project with the command: `npm run build`

-Deploy the project with this command: `firebase deploy`
+Deploy the project with the command: `firebase deploy`

 ## Pages